smasher164/eggsy/README.md

 eggsy's goal is to execute a set of source files in a sandboxed container, i.e. it's job is effectively to
 ```
-execute_with_gvisor(dockerfile, file set, command, timeout)
+execute_with_gvisor(dockerfile, file set, command, timeout, seccomp)
 ```

 The FileSet just has to be a list of paths and their io.ReadCloser's.
 It is copied into the container along with the provided Dockerfile.

 Execute means that after the Dockerfile is run, the provided shell command is executed with a user-defined timeout.
+The executor also takes in an optional seccomp security profile and flag to configure network access.

 The Sandbox is [gVisor](https://github.com/google/gvisor), a user-space kernel intended to isolate a process in a container from the host's kernel.